yuhko-msft/microsoft-graph-docs/concepts/known-issues.md

 ### Missing properties for chat members
 In certain instances, the `tenantId` / `email` / `displayName` property for the individual members of a chat might not be populated on a `GET /chats/chat-id/members` or `GET /chats/chat-id/members/membership-id` request.

-### Missing staged apps when GET /appCatalogs/teamsApps is called using app context
+### Missing functionality when Teams Apps in the app catalog are listed using app-only context
-Requests in application context will only return apps that have been published to the app catalog.
+1. Only apps with `publishingState` set to `published` in their [app definitions](/graph/resources/teamsappdefinition.md) are returned in the response.
+2. [App permission policies](/microsoftteams/teams-app-permission-policies.md) are not applied.
+The response contains both blocked and available apps.

 ### Permission policies not applied when GET /appCatalogs/teamsApps is called using app context
 Permission policies will not be applied in application context.
 The list of Teams apps in the response will contain both blocked and available apps.